 What can the doctor or therapist do?

 A steroid injection is sometimes given.
 This may provide permanent relief or temporary relief for a period of months.
-A chiropractor or osteopath may perform and 'internal manipulation’ by inserting a gloved finger into the anus and manipulating the coccyx!
-A last resort is surgery to remove the coccyx which is successful in most cases.
+A chiropractor or osteopath may perform an ‘internal manipulation’ by inserting a gloved finger into the anus and manipulating the coccyx!
+The last resort is surgery to remove the coccyx which is successful in most cases.